Longfld/ASPNETcoreAngularJWT/README.md

    >dotnet run

-And do not forget to run "npm start" after modify any typescript files
+And do not forget to run "npm start" after modify any typescript files.

+Also it can be opened by VS2017